 Types of MSW Facilities and Wastes Accepted

-MSW facilities that may accept waste for processing and disposal include landfills (Type I, IAE, IV, and IVAE facilities) and processing facilities (Type V facilities).
-More information about the classification of MSW facilities is available in the rules in 30 TAC §330.5 Exit the TCEQ.
+MSW facilities that may accept waste for processing and disposal include landfills (Type I, IAE, IV, and IVAE facilities) and processing facilities (Type V facilities) [30 TAC 330.5 ].

 Types of Wastes Accepted

-The types of waste that potentially may be accepted by MSW landfill facilities are summarized in this table (in PDF; help with PDF).
-Which wastes can actually be accepted by a particular facility depend on provisions of that facility’s authorization.
+The types of waste that potentially may be accepted by MSW landfill facilities are summarized in this table summarizing types of waste accepted by MSW landfills (RG-606).
+The wastes that can actually be accepted by a particular facility depend on the provisions of that facility’s authorization.

-Some facilities may accept special waste according to provisions of 30 TAC §330.171 Exit the TCEQ (regarding Disposal of Special Wastes) and §330.173 Exit the TCEQ (regarding Disposal of Industrial Wastes).
+Some facilities may accept special waste according to the provisions of 30 TAC 330.171 (Disposal of Special Wastes) and 330.173 (Disposal of Industrial Wastes).
 Hazardous wastes and nonhazardous industrial wastes that cannot be accepted at an MSW facility must be treated, stored, or disposed of in accordance with hazardous and industrial waste requirements.

 A note about electronic wastes: Televisions and computer monitors, when disposed of, may be classified as hazardous waste.
 The preferred method of managing used electronics from all sources is recycling.
 Households can legally dispose of used electronics in the regular trash; however, a business or other organization that disposes of electronic equipment must comply with all applicable laws and regulations.